myselfshravan/wiz-hack/README.md

 1. i wanted custom automations the app doesn't support
 2. reverse engineering IoT devices is fun
-3. terminal > app (fight me)
-4. now i can control my lights from literally anywhere - scripts, cron jobs, webhooks, you name it
+3. now i can control my lights from literally anywhere - scripts, cron jobs, webhooks, you name it
-5. because i can
+4. because i can

 ## things you can do with this